DaymareOn/Diplomacy/oolite.oxp.Day.Diplomacy.oxp/Diplomacy_readme.txt

 Technically, I see it as a war/diplomacy framework.
 It includes an easy API for oxp developers.

+It is STILL a Work In Progress.

+Particularly, the savefile format might change in the future; so it wouldn't do to expect a savefile from an old version to work with a newer version code.
+If experimenting problems, the easy way is to edit the savefile and remove the lines including "Diplomacy".
+Then next start, the oxp will begin anew.

 ==============================
 What's currently implemented functionality-wise?